 Customer relationship management, or CRM, helps sales, media and PR professionals manage their interactions with current and potential clients and grow their businesses.
-CRM software is so much more than a sales tool, it’s a relationship management tool; a public relations CRM, for example, helps PR reps nurture their client relationships in a more organized fashion.
-Being organized helps streamline your daily tasks with clients, and helps clients have a rewarding business experience with you as well.
+But a CRM for small business is so much more than a sales tool; a public relations CRM, for example, helps PR reps nurture client relationships in a more sustainable and organized way.
+Being organized streamlines your daily tasks and ensures clients have a rewarding experience with your business.

-You can expect the best CRM for small business to easily eliminate the need for spreadsheets and Post-it Notes and whatever else it takes to keep all of the correspondence you do with your clients organized.
+You can expect the best CRM for small business to easily eliminate the need for spreadsheets, sticky notes and whatever else it takes to manage your client correspondence.
 You also won’t have to do business out of your inbox anymore.
 This is valuable for anyone working with media lists, media outreach and social media in general.

 Here are five ways a PR professional can benefit from using a media relations CRM: